runtools/run/docs/content/reference/method-resources.md

 ##### @listen

-The `@listen` attribute allows to specify one or more [events](/docs/reference/events) to be listened to by the current method.
-When an event is emitted (by `@emit` or `@broadcast`), the listening methods are automatically invoked.
+The `@listen` attribute allows to specify one or more [events](/docs/reference/events) to be listened to.
+When an event is emitted (using `@emit` or `@broadcast`), all methods listening to this event are executed.

-For example, with a resource like this:
+For example, with a resource such as:

 ```json
 {